 Defining the Terms

 Currently, “Fake News” is a term with a broad meaning.
 People use it to label everything from intentional misinformation to opinion editorials.
-Below are some of the terms that are used when news and information falls short of journalistic principles.
+Below are some of the terms that are used when news and information fall short of journalistic principles.

 - Propaganda: Merriam Webster defines this as, “the spreading of ideas, information, or rumor for the purpose of helping or injuring an institution, a cause, or a person” or “ideas, facts, or allegations spread deliberately to further one’s cause or to damage an opposing cause.”